We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To select the best tests, we look at studies and user reviews.

-Health spending accounts (HSAs) and flexible spending accounts (FSAs) may be used to purchase at-home Lyme disease tests, except one.
+You can use a health spending account (HSA) or flexible spending account (FSA) to purchase all of these at-home Lyme disease tests, except one.
 In some instances, you may be able to use your insurance.

 Some of these tests aren’t available in New York, New Jersey, or Rhode Island.
 Check your state guidelines to see if you can get one shipped to you.

 With a sample of blood taken by finger prick, LetsGetChecked tests for Borrelia IgM, the first antibody produced when fighting an infection, and IgG antibodies, the most abundant antibody found in the body.

 High levels of IgG antibodies and low levels of IgM antibodies indicate a past or active infection with Borrelia bacteria.

 Once you get your test, you can activate it.
 A video on the website details how to collect your blood sample.
 The sample must be collected before 10 a.m. on a Monday, Tuesday, Wednesday, or Thursday and returned the same day.